 People often seem surprised to find out that osteopaths also treat feet!
-I particularly enjoy treating feet, and I definitely see the value in taking great care of your feet.
+I particularly enjoy treating feet, and I see the value in taking great care of your feet.
 We are on them all day, and the things some of us put our feet through are astounding, so spare some time to read about how you can keep your feet in good working order!
 Enjoy my top tips for foot care!

 Sitting with your feet up for 10 minutes after a long day helps circulation – you can do this whilst watching TV.